Voozio/Mine-Sweeper/README.md

 - Pause menu
 - Reset/replay functionality

-# Features to be Implemented:
+# Features to be Implemented
 - A local high score
 - Complete rules/credits page
 - Difficulty control in the board scene